Can people change? Yes. They most definitely can; even toxic people. But it’s not as easy as your fears and insecurities would like to believe.

 Can toxic people change?
 Can a narcissist change?

 This isn’t to say that toxic/narcissistic people are not capable of change.
 I am living proof that they are capable of it.
 But that change wasn’t as simple as meeting a great guy (after being a total asshole to my ex), taking no time to self-reflect, and being fresh out of a relationship.

 It took unplugging from patterns that produced such debilitating fear and loneliness, I didn’t think I would make it through the withdrawals.
 It took prioritizing my younger self and dedicating my life to being the parent and best friend she needed all those years ago.
 It took serving her before my ego.

 Your ex doesn’t think there’s anything wrong with the way he is and operates, nor does he think he needs to change.
 He’s only capable of switching up a façade.

 It’s tough because your own eyes and ears have experienced that he/she can be everything that they were in the beginning.
 And you worry about them consistently being that person with someone new (they won’t).
 But when someone has been shittier than they are kind and honest, more careless than they are caring, and more selfish than they are empathetic, why on earth would you think that you were powerful enough to be the sole cause of that discrepancy?
 No is powerful enough that they can scare, smother, love, irritate, or communicate the humanity and integrity out of someone else.

 Stop telling yourself that he/she changed.
 They didn’t change.
-You didn’t know them in the beginning and you got to know him over time.
+You didn’t know them in the beginning and you got to know them over time.
 People reveal who they are over time.

 Your ex presented themselves as a bar of solid, twenty-four-carat gold and ended up tarnishing into a turd.
 Just because the gold coating faded and you’re left with a turd, that isn’t an indicator of your lack of worth.
 It’s an indicator that it was never solid, to begin with.
 It was full of sh*t and that you need to FLUSH.
 Immediately.